zeraphie/act-setup-guide/README.md

         1. Check Disable Combine Pets with Owner
 7. You should now be able to see your damage automatically updating in the Main window

+## Setting ACT to default run as Admin
+The following steps will set the shortcut created for ACT to always run as admin, you will need to confirm the window each time it opens as a result.

+1. Right click the shortcut
+2. Click on Properties
+3. On the Shortcut tab, click on Advanced
+4. Check "Run as Administrator" and OK
+5. Apply the changes and click on Continue when asked

 ## Usage with FFLogs
 In order to setup ACT to be used with fflogs you need to make sure that your parse mode is set to `Network`.
 In order to do this, you also need to make sure that it passes through the firewall as follows